freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1620.1

 View all the data in `character_actions` to see your rows.
-If it doesn't fit on the screen, press enter to continue viewing the data.

 #### HINTS